yiggzzz/Neural-Networks-and-Deep-Learning-Models/README.md

 ##### 1) How many neurons and layers did you select for your neural network model?
 Why?

-Prior to optimizing model, the model was using 8 and 5 neurons for hidden_nodes_layer1 and hidden_nodes_layer2 respectively because there were 8 feature columns and so as to not overfit the model.
-There were also 2 hidden layers used, along with the relu activation function.
+The initial model included the following:
+1. An input layer<br>
+2. First hidden layer (Number of neurons was three times the number of inputs - following a general rule of thumb).
+Also the inital model used "relu" activation - as a default choice<br>
+3. Second hidden layer (Number of neurons was half the number of inputs - interest in having fewer neurons any additional layers).
+Also the inital model used "relu" activation - as a default choice<br>
+4. Output layer with a "sigmoid" activation function as this was a binary classifier

 ##### 2) Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?

-Yes, model did achieve the target model performance even after optimizing model.
-The accurate rate was 77%
+Yes, the optimized model did achieve the target model performance even after optimizing model.
+The accurate rate was 77%.

+The optimized model included an additional hidden layer (sandwiched between intial model's hidden layer 1 & 2).
+This additional hidden layer had the same number of neurons as the number of inputs.
+The optimized model also used "tahn" activation based on the values in X_train_scaled rangeing from -1 to 1.

 In order to exceed the benchmark of 75% model accuracy the model was optimized by exploring the following methods: